jroettenbacher/phd_base/README.md

 ## 5. libRadtran

-[libRadtran](https://doi.org/10.5194/gmd-9-1647-2016) is a radiative transfer model which can model radiative fluxes spectrally resolved.
+[libRadtran](https://doi.org/10.5194/gmd-9-1647-2016) is a radiative transfer model which can model spectral radiative fluxes.

 ### 5.0 libRadtran simulations along flight path

 The following scripts use the BAHAMAS data to create libRadtran input files to simulate fluxes along the flightpath.
+The two scripts are meant to allow for flexible settings of the simulation.
+BACARDI versions of these scripts are available which replace the old IDL scripts.
+They are to be used as part of the BACARDI processing.
+Before publishing BACARDI data, the state of the libRadtran input settings should be saved!

 **TODO:**
 - [ ] use specific total column ozone concentrations from OMI